Thomas Bent: State politics

 Despite his reputation, Bent was chosen as the new Liberal leader in Victoria when Irvine quit to go into federal politics in 1904, and thus became premier at the age of 66.
 By this time Bent had grown very fat and his jovial manner, together with Victoria's gradual recovery from the 1890s depression, gained him renewed popularity.
-In addition to being premier, Bent had the portfolios of public works and railways.
-Much legislation was passed relating to improvements in public health, education, old age pensions, and water conservation.
 At the June 1904 elections he won a comfortable majority, and did so again in 1907.
 His government favoured more state intervention in the economy than had 19th-century liberal governments, and there was now agreement on the need for high tariffs to protect Victorian industry.
 His greatest boast was that he restored stability and prosperity to Victoria.

 During 1908, however, Bent's government began to disintegrate as a result of conflict between country and city interests—a perennial problem for non-Labor governments in Victoria.
 A bloc of country members led by John Murray opposed Bent's Land Valuation Bill, and to appease them Bent withdrew the bill and appointed several of Murray's supporters to the ministry.
 But this antagonised Melbourne Liberals led by William Watt, and in January 1909 the various dissidents united to defeat Bent in the Assembly.
 Bent resigned and Murray became premier.